arjunprashar736/my_first_website/tentative_api_endpoints.md

 - **Endpoint:** `GET api/recipe-bytitle/recipeByTitle`
 - **Query Parameters:**
   - `title` (string, required): Recipe name or title.
 - **Description:** Search for recipes by name/title .
-The `recipetitle` parameter is used to search for recipes that match the name or contain the specified ingredient.
+The `recipetitle` parameter is used to search for recipes that match the name.
 - **Example Request:**
   ```
   GET /api/recipe-bytitle/recipeByTitle?title=Dukkah)